-Dentistry expert in Brooklyn, New York of Broadway Family Dental is a top-rated dentist and one of few cosmetic dentists to offer the newest and most advanced dental techniques and procedures.
+Dentistry expert in Brooklyn, New York of Broadway Family Dental is one of few cosmetic dentists to offer the newest and most advanced dental techniques and procedures.
 Make your appointment today to get a highly personalized and comprehensive Brooklyn dentistry.
 Come see the Broadway Family Dental and meet a leading dentist Dr. Dekhtyar.

 What is Osseous Surgery?

 Once periodontal disease begins to weaken your gum tissue, it can start to separate ever so slightly from your teeth.
 If left untreated, this can cause deep pockets to form around the roots of your teeth.
 Since these pockets are too deep for you to properly clean at home with brushing and flossing, they can eventually lead to deep decay and tooth loss.

 If you haven’t visited your dentist in more than six months for a cleaning, it’s possible your periodontal disease has already advanced beyond treatment by non-surgical methods.
 In this case, osseous flap surgery is an option.
 Osseous flap surgery is a form of deep cleaning that promotes good oral health and strengthens your gum tissue.

 Osseous Flap Surgery Basics